benswift/benswift.github.io/_posts/2021-04-23-a-short-list-of-extempore-livecoding-tricks.md

 ## Audio underflow: are you pushing extempore too hard?

-The sharedsystem is actually kindof heavyweight (or at least medium-weight) from a CPU use perspective.
+The sharedsystem is actually kindof heavyweight[^cpu-requirements] (or at least medium-weight) from a CPU use perspective.
 It loads up 4 analogue synths and a sampler, plus some FX (e.g. global convolution reverb) and tries to distribute them across multiple cores on your machine.

+[^cpu-requirements]:
+    I mean, it's still supposed to work on a half-decent laptop---it shouldn't require a real beast---but if you're on a particularly old/wheezy machine then even with the below tricks the sharedsystem might not be a good choice.
+    The other examples (e.g. `examples/core/fmsynth.xtm`) show how to create a lighter-weight DSP chain, and from there you could add only the instruments & effects that you need.

 If you're getting lots of "audio underflow" messages, you've got a few options, in order of easiest fixes to most difficult: